Avichaurasia/NeuroIDBench/README.md

 This repository serves as a comprehensive resource for BrainModels.
 It encompasses the entire implementation codebase along with a collection of illustrative examples for conducting benchmarking experiments using this powerful tool.
 Please note that while this repository is a valuable resource for code and methodologies, it does not include the proprietary or sensitive data utilized in our thesis.

-The thesis was written at the IT Security group at Paderborn University.
-It was supervised by Patricia Arias Cabarcos, who also leads the group.
-Further, the implementation aspects of this benchmarking tool was supervised by Matin Fallahi, a reserach associate at Kalrsruhe Insistute of Technology, Germany.
+The thesis was written at the [IT Security](https://en.cs.uni-paderborn.de/its) group at Paderborn University, Germany.
+It was supervised by [Patricia Arias Cabarcos](https://twitter.com/patriAriasC), who also leads the group.
+Further, the implementation aspects of this benchmarking tool was supervised by M.Sc Matin Fallahi, a reserach associate at Kalrsruhe Insistute of Technology, Germany.

 ## Installation